pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/intro.md

-In the scenario, you will learn the basics of bi-directional contract testing with PactFlow.
+In the scenario, you will learn the basics of managing API documentation drift with PactFlow Drift and managing consumer expectations on your service, with bi-directional contract testing with PactFlow.

 The course is written in NodeJS, however, extensive experience with the language will not be required for the workshop.